HamzaDLM/games_py/neural_net/README.md

 # Deep Neural Network from scratch

-This neural network does the simple task of predicting the value of a written digit.
+This deep neural network does the simple task of predicting the value of a written digit.
+Written from scratch with no third library.

 ## Going over the basics